 Division 2 — Public reserves, etc.

-23. Mining on public reserves, etc.
+23. Mining on public reserves etc.

 Subject to this Act, a mining tenement may be applied for in respect of any land, or land of a class, to which section 24, 24A or 25 applies (not being land that is already the subject of a mining tenement) but —